SHaTRO/mostly-adequate/README.md

 This chapter gives examples of minimal code for declaring functions.
 Note that Typescript is a little more verbose (but safer).

-In the review examples for Chapter 01 examples, we showed generics.
+In the review examples for Chapter 01 examples, generics were used because this is Typescript.
 The set of review examples in [`src/chapter02/greetings.test.ts`](https://github.com/SHaTRO/mostly-adequate/tree/main/src/chapter02/greetings.test.ts) demonstrate simple usage as well as higher order (similar to the `httpGet` example in the book).